Jainprashuk/JsMinds/README.md

-# JsMinds
+# JsMinds.com
-javascript documentation for begginer with the help of html,css and js
+prototype website of JavaScript documentation using HTML, CSS and TAILWIND to make learning easier and interesting.